 Now I want to begin with a few sort of disclaimers, if I can, a few things that maybe you need to keep in mind.
-First of all, I’m not a scientist.
-I don’t claim to be a scientist.
-Any teacher in my past whoever taught me science could stand up and testify to that fact.
-I am a theologian, I am a Bible teacher, I am a part-time philosopher; but I am not a scientist.
+First of all, I’m not a scientist, I don’t claim to be a scientist, and any teacher in my past whoever taught me science could stand up and testify to that fact.
+I am a theologian, I am a Bible teacher, I am a part-time philosopher, but I am not a scientist.
 And so, when it comes to those matters which are scientific, I have to basically move to somebody else and trust them as an authority where I am not an authority.
-This will not largely be a scientific study; in fact that’s not our intent at all.
+This will not largely be a scientific study; in fact, that’s not our intent at all.
 But it will be a study of the Scripture, a study of theology with a little bit of rationality thrown into it.

 So what we believe about creation, what we believe about Genesis has implications all the way to the end of Scripture, implications with regard to the veracity and truthfulness of Scripture, implications as to the gospel, and implications as to the end of human history, all wrapped up in how we understand origins in the book of Genesis.
 The matter of origins then is absolutely critical to all human thinking.
 It becomes critical to how we conduct our lives as human beings.
 Without an understanding of origins, without a right understanding of origins, there is no way to comprehend ourselves.
 There is no way to understand humanity, as to the purpose of our existence, and as to our destiny.
 If we cannot believe what Genesis says about origins, we are lost as to our purpose and our destiny.
 Whether this world and its life as we know it evolved by chance, without a cause, or was created by God, has immense comprehensive implications for all of human life.

 Now there basically are only two options: you can either believe what Genesis says, or not.
 And that is no over simplification.
 Frankly, believing in a supernatural, creative God who made everything is the only possible rational explanation for the universe, for life, for purpose, and for destiny.